 On day 15 we travel west to Maun, passing giant baobab trees and the northern fringes of the Makgadikgadi Pans en route.

-Leaving our safari truck, we take a morning boat cruise into the delta, switching to safari vehicles for the second leg of our journey.
-Our game drive takes us deeper into the delta to our safari camp in a private concession area.
-Over the next two days we explore the waterways and islands of the Okavango, looking out for wild animals that are not accustomed to seeing people.
+Leaving our safari truck in Maun, we board a small plane for our scenic flight into the delta.
+From the airstrip, we take a game drive to our safari camp inside a private concession area deep in the delta.
+Over the next two days, we explore the waterways and islands of the Okavango, looking out for wild animals that are not accustomed to seeing people.

 After settling in at our bush camp we set off on a late afternoon cruise in the Okavango Delta, one of the most unique wilderness areas in the world.
 Local polers take us on a relaxing mokoro ride ending with a spectacular sunset and sundowners in the bush.
 Mekoros are the traditional dug-out vessels used to navigate the maze of shallow delta channels.
 Returning to camp we spend the night around the campfire under starry skies in this wild place, listening to the sounds of nature.